BlueMap-Minecraft/BlueMapWiki/wiki/webserver/ExternalWebserversSQL.md

 Now you need to configure your webserver, so that it rewrites all requests for which no static file exists to the `sql.php`.

 ## NGINX
 On nginx this can be achieved with e.g. `try_files $uri /sql.php;`.
-This uses the SQL script to fetch the map tiles from your database.
+This uses the PHP script to fetch the map tiles from your database.

 With some context your website-config could look something like this:
 ```nginx